For all things vegetarian and vegan

 An easy-to-prepare spiced eggplant dish that makes an excellent accompaniment to an Indian meal.

 Most recipes for baigan bharta call for the addition of yogurt, but this can be safely omitted, as I have done for this vegan version.
 As the dish is low on protein, it should ideally be served alongside a lentil or bean dish, as well as with rice.
-The quantities given here will make an excellent side dish for four to six people.
+The quantities given here will make an excellent side dish for three to four people.

 Oven: Pre-heat to 400F (200C)